Kidney transplant follow-up at Kent and Canterbury Hospital

 Telephone: 01227 783100 (out of hours)

-Clinic appointments are important, as your risk of rejection or infection is highest during the first few months and the transplant team will need to monitor you closely.
-This leaflet will answer some of the questions you have regarding your appointment, but if you still have any queries please speak to the healthcare professional responsible for your care.
+Clinic appointments are important.
+Your risk of rejection or infection is highest during the first few months.
+The transplant team will need to monitor you closely.

 What happens when I arrive for my appointment?

-You need to report to the Renal Outpatients Department at Kent and Canterbury Hospital, where you will be seen by a consultant or a senior nurse.
+Report to the Renal Outpatients Department at Kent and Canterbury Hospital.
+You will be seen by a consultant or a senior nurse.

 Can I bring someone with me to my appointment?